 The Odyssee-Mure project is co-ordinated by ADEME with the technical support of Enerdata, Fraunhofer, ISINNOVA and ECN.
 It is supported by H2020 programme of the European Commission and is part of the activity of the EnR Club.

 The project relies on two complementary internet databases, that are regularly updated by the network of national teams (once to twice a year):

 - Odyssee, managed by Enerdata, that contains detailed energy efficiency and CO2-indicators with data on energy consumption, their drivers (activity indicators) and their related CO2-emissions.

 - Evaluate and compare energy efficiency progress by sector, and relate this progress to the observed trends in energy consumption.

 - Contribute to the evaluation of national energy efficiency policy measures and analyse the dynamics of implementation over the NEAAPs.

-To provide results in an interactive and attractive way to decision makers and actors involved in energy efficiency, the project will develop specific data facilities.
+To provide results in an interactive and attractive way to decision makers and actors involved in energy efficiency, the project has developed specific data and policy tools.
 The originality of the project is to cover all sectors and end-uses with an homogeneous and harmonised approach and to provide an overall picture of the trends and measures by sector.